 Psychology is the study of the behaviour of organisms.
 In this quest psychologists have investigated the effects of the external physical and social environment and internal biochemical and psychological events on behaviour and related cognitive activities.
-The study of psychology entails gaining familiarity with the concepts and controversies in psychology and experience with the techniques employed by psychologists.
+The study of psychology entails gaining familiarity with the concepts and controveries in psychology and experience with the techniques employed by psychologists.

-The psychology program at Northwest Community College offers both first and second year transfer credit courses for students intending to continue academic studies, students enrolled in the Early Childhood Education Program, and people interested in becoming aquainted with psychology.
+The psychology program at Northwest Community College offers both first and second year transfer credit courses for students intending to continue academic studies, students enrolled in the Early Childhood Education Program, the Human Service Worker Program and anyone interested in becoming aquainted with Psychology.

 The introductory psychology sequence, Psychology 101 (Fall Semester) - Psychology 102 (Winter Semester) is required for direct credit at U.B.C., S.F.U. and UVic.
-Students may chose to take either of these courses without the other for non-assigned credit.
-All Psychology courses may be taken either in first or second year.
+Students may choose to take either of these courses without the other for non-assigned credit.
+Any Psychology courses may be taken either in first or second year.